 Older adults want to remain in their homes as long as possible.
 In some instances, they may need some support or assistance with daily living tasks.
-Our Senior Day Services’ Senior Companions are here to help.
+Our Telespond Senior Services’ Senior Companions are here to help.
 This program was designed to help our region’s older adults remain independent and in their homes as long as possible and encourage friendship and connection with other seniors in the community.
 This is a free service for a few hours, one or two days a week available to Lackawanna County’s elder population.

 Our Senior Companion Program Volunteers provide:

 - A watchful eye to notice when a client may need extra care

 Senior Companion Program Volunteers also provide needed respite for caregivers so they can run errands, take a needed break or tend to themselves, their families and other commitments.